 5.1 There are no financial implications associated with this report.
-The capital requirements for the road network are detailed in a separate report to this Committee at this meeting.
+The capital requirements for the road network are detailed annually in a separate report to this Committee.

 6. Risk, policy, compliance and governance impact

 6.1 There are no significant compliance, governance or regulatory implications expected as a result of approving the recommendations in this report.